gosnella/RiverContaminantSimulator/README.md

 ## Data processing

-* Transform the British National Grid (BNG) coordinate reference system to the Geographic Coordinate System.
+* Transform the British National Grid (BNG) coordinate reference system to the Geographic Coordinate System
 * Reverse sections of the river
 * Impute missing sections of the river
 * Remove sections of the river that were not connected to a treatment site